jatin7/dse-spark-demo-movielen/README.md

 ## Cassandra

-Running CassandraApp results in the follwing Cassandra table.
+Running CassandraApp and SparkApp's `writeToCassandra()` results in the follwing Cassandra table.
 ```
 cqlsh> select * FROM movielens.movies
    ... ;